Cleft Lip & Palate Surgery

 - Make the repaired palate long enough so that the palate can perform its function properly.

 There are many different techniques that surgeons will use to accomplish these goals.
-The choice of techniques may vary between surgeons and should be discussed between the parents and the surgeon prior to surgery.
+The choice of techniques may vary between surgeons and should be discussed between the parents and the surgeon before surgery.

 What Can Be Expected After The Surgery?